kevinJ045/rew-docs/import-export.md

 myPrivateVariable = 'this will not be exported'

 pub myPublicVariable = 'this will be exported'

+pub "default", myDefaultVariable = 'this will be exported as default'
 ```

 To import this, simply do: